COIDA Medical Reports: The Doctor's Guide to W.Cl.4, W.Cl.5 and Injury-on-Duty Claims

 What is the difference between the W.Cl.4 and the W.Cl.5?

 The W.Cl.4 is the first medical report for an injury on duty, completed at first treatment with the clinical description, diagnosis, causal opinion and off-duty period.
-The W.Cl.5 is the progress and final medical report: it records further treatment, changes to the disablement period, and — once the condition has stabilised — the final outcome and any permanent impairment findings.
+The W.Cl.5 is the progress and final medical report: it records further treatment, changes to the disablement period and, once the condition has stabilised, the final outcome and any permanent impairment findings.
 Both belong to the injury track; occupational diseases use the W.Cl.22 and W.Cl.26 instead.

 Which COIDA forms apply to occupational disease claims?

 On the disease track the practitioner completes the W.Cl.22 (First Medical Report in respect of an Occupational Disease) and thereafter the W.Cl.26 (Progress / Final Medical Report) until the condition stabilises.
 The employer must report an alleged occupational disease to the Compensation Fund within fourteen days of learning of it.
-Disease claims also require the relevant objective investigations — for respiratory disease, current lung-function tests performed pre- and post-bronchodilator.
+Disease claims also require the relevant objective investigations; for respiratory disease, current lung-function tests performed pre- and post-bronchodilator.

-Who pays the doctor for treating an injury on duty — the Fund or the patient?
+Who pays the doctor for treating an injury on duty, the Fund or the patient?

 Once the Compensation Fund accepts liability for the claim, it pays the medical accounts at the COIDA tariffs prescribed in the Government Gazette; where the employer is insured through a licensed mutual association, the association pays instead.
 The injured employee should not be billed for accepted injury-on-duty treatment.
 Reasonable medical aid is payable for up to two years from the accident or diagnosis, and longer where further treatment will reduce the extent of the disablement.